 No. Performance measure Target (ha) Achieved (ha)

-1. Timber harvesting 1,726 798
+1. Timber harvesting 1,945 1,154

-2. Silviculture treatment 691 691
+2. Silviculture treatment 1,480 1,480

-3. Timber plantation 37 32
+3. Timber plantation 105 98

-The activity flow in timber harvesting is inordinately affected by the Coronavirus Disease ("COVID-19") pandemic as movement was restricted and workers are reduced proportionately.
+The activity flow in timber harvesting is still somewhat affected by the Coronavirus Disease ("Covid-19") pandemic as movement was restricted and workers are reduced proportionately especially in early 2021.
+However, the situation improved gradually enabling the Company to produce higher volume of timber.